DylanOsborne/DylanOsborne/README.md

 - 👋 Hi, I’m @DylanOsborne
 - 👀 I’m interested in Programming and IT related things, I'm also a gamer so I pretty much spend all my time on my pc.
 I'm an avid gym goer so at least I'm not 24/7 inside my house sitting on my chair looking at my pc😂
-- 🌱 I’m currently learning Full Stack Web And Software Development
+- 🌱 I have done a college course for Full Stack Web And Software Development and I am always doing small other personal programming tasks

 - 📫 How to reach me dylanosbornebuisness@gmail.com

 <!---